duncan-r/SHIP/docs/source/index.rst

 If you are interested in contributing to the project please take a look at the :ref:`contributing` page.

+Please note these docs are still being put together and are not complete yet.
+There is also almost certainly many typos/errors and probably some issues with the code examples.
+I will try and get these sorted as soon as possible once focused has moved away from actually get the code together.

 About versions
 ##############